1970 Syrian coup d'etat

-The Corrective Revolution (ثورة التصحيح), also referred as the Corrective Movement (الحركة التصحيحية), or the 1970 coup, was a bloodless military coup d'état led by General Hafez al-Assad on 13 November 1970 in Syria.
+The 1970 Syrian coup d'etat, also called the Corrective Revolution (ثورة التصحيح) or the Corrective Movement (الحركة التصحيحية), was a bloodless military coup d'état led by General Hafez al-Assad on 13 November 1970 in Syria.
 Assad promised to sustain and improve the "nationalist socialist line" of the state and the Ba'ath Party.
 The Ba'ath party adopted an ideological revision, absolving itself of Salah Jadid's doctrine of exporting revolutions.
 The new doctrine placed emphasis on defeating Israel, by developing the Syrian military with the support of the Soviet Union.

 Assad would rule Ba'athist Syria until his death in 2000, after which he was succeeded by his son Bashar al-Assad who in turn ruled until the collapse of his regime in December 2024.

 Events

 Assad started planning to seize power shortly after the failed Syrian military intervention in the Black September crisis in Jordan.
 While Assad had been in de facto command of Syrian politics since 1969, Salah Jadid and his supporters still held all the formal trappings of power.
-After attending Gamal Abdel Nasser's funeral, Assad returned to Syria to attend the Emergency National Congress held on 30 October 1970.
+After attending the funeral of Gamal Abdel Nasser, Assad returned to Syria to attend the Emergency National Congress held on 30 October 1970.
 At the congress, Assad was condemned by Jadid and his supporters, who formed the majority of the party delegates.
 However, before attending the congress, Assad had ordered troops loyal to him to surround the building in which the congress was held.
 Criticism of Assad's political position continued, but with Assad's troops surrounding the building, the majority of delegates knew that they had lost the battle.
 Assad and Mustafa Tlass were stripped of their government posts during the congress, although this move had little practical influence.

 When the National Congress broke up on 12 November 1970, Assad ordered loyalists to arrest the leading members of Jadid's government.
 While many leading middle men were offered posts in Syria's embassies abroad, Jadid refused, telling Assad, "If I ever take power you will be dragged through the streets until you die."
 In response, Assad imprisoned Jadid, who spent the rest of his life at Mezze prison.
 There were no fatalities, and the country remained calm following the coup.
-The only proof to the outside world that something was amiss was the fact that official dailies, radio, and, television stations either stopped publishing or were off the air.
+The only proof to the outside world that something was amiss was that official dailies, radio, and, television stations either stopped publishing or were off the air.
 A Temporary Regional Command was established shortly after, and on 16 November 1970, the new government published its first decree.
 Assad was declared the winner of sham elections and was sworn in as President on 12 March 1971.